AndresDevvv/ChatGPT-Self-Hosted/readme.md

-# ChatGPT Integration for Python and Go (You should use tmux for starting the web ui up and the API)
+# ChatGPT Integration for Python and Go (You should use tmux for starting the web ui and the API)
 Ensure you have a minimum Go version of 1.21.
 (This guide was written for ubuntu 20.04)

 This repository provides a simple integration of ChatGPT into both a Python-based web UI and a Go-based API.
 Follow the instructions below to set up and run the application.